Shave Brussels Sprout, Kale & Quinoa Salad in a Lemony Dijon Dressing

 Cook quinoa if not already done so

-Combine lemon juice, dijon mustard, shallot, garlic, salt and pepper in a small bowl.
-Whisk to combine and let sit for flavors to combine for minimally 15 minutes, up to 30 minutes while you prep the kale and brussel sprouts.
+- Combine lemon juice, dijon mustard, shallot, garlic, salt and pepper in a small bowl or liquid measuring cup.
+Whisk to combine and let sit for flavors to combine while you prep the kale and brussels sprouts.

-Combine Kale and Brussels Sprouts in a large bowl.
+- Combine Kale and Brussels Sprouts in a large bowl.
 Add cheese and toss to combine.
-Pour ½ the dressing and toss to combine.
+Pour 1/2 the dressing and toss to combine.
 Add remaining dressing as desired.
-Add cherries,almonds, and quinoa and toss to combine.
-Garnish with additional almonds and cherries if desired.
+Add quinoa, cherries and almonds, reserving cherries and almonds for garnish, and toss to combine.
+Garnish with additional almonds and cherries.

 TIP: if using for meal prep for the week, you can prepare ahead, keeping dressing separate and dress at the last minute.
 Although it tastes great day two as well as the dressing absorbs into the salad.

 4 thoughts on “Shaved Brussels Sprout, Kale & Quinoa Salad in a Lemony Dijon Dressing”

 Loved this!
 I got too lazy and didn’t add the quinoa but will definitely do it next time.
 The dressing is very tangy but this is a great salad!